saralenehan/au-components/interruptions_planned.md

 ## Planned interruptions

-This topic allows you to interrupt your service for planned updates and improvements.
+This topic allows for the service to be interrupted for planned updates and improvements.

 ### Planned Service interruption will take place after a written warning.